 Whether you are looking to use Boot Camp with your best Mac or just need to do some serious troubleshooting, knowing how to select a startup disk on your Mac is a big help.
-Here's how to select a startup disk in macOS Monterey.
+Here's how to select a startup disk in macOS Ventura.

 What is a startup disk?

 A startup disk is a partition of your drive that contains an operating system.
 If you want, you can choose what startup disk to use when you boot up your Mac.
 This is a practice used by many people who decide to use Boot Camp to access Windows and macOS on their Macs.

 How to select a startup disk on Mac